 What number am I?

-Nine. - What 3 positive numbers give the same result when multiplied together as when added together?
+61.)
+What three positive numbers give the same result when multiplied together as when added together?

-Eight. - Three matches are sitting on a table.
-Without adding another make for three matches four.
+63.)
+Three matches are sitting on a table; without adding another makes for three matches four.
 You are not allowed to break any of the matches.

 888 + 88 + 8 + 8 + 8 = 1,000.